armet/python-armet/doc/resources.rst

 ``relations``
 -------------
-Dictionary of the relations for this resource; maps the names of the fields to the resources they relate to.
-The key is the name of the field on the resource; the value is a call to the `resources.relation` method found in resources.helpers (and imported into resources).
+Dictionary of the relations for this resource; maps the names of the attributes to the resources they relate to.
+The key is the name of the attribute on the resource; the value is a call to the `resources.relation` method found in resources.helpers (and imported into resources).

 Unless otherwise specified, the default values are as follows: ::